 Whether you realize it or not, many parts of our daily lives are influenced by genomic information and genomic technologies.
 Genomics now provides a powerful lens for use in various areas - from medical decisions, to food safety, to ancestry.

 April 2018 was the 15th anniversary of the completion of the Human Genome Project.
-To commemorate this milestone and the genomic advances that have been made since 2003, the National Human Genome Research Institute (NHGRI) has launched the '15 for 15' Celebration - unveiling 15 ways that genomics has and will continue to transform our world.
+To commemorate this milestone and the genomic advances that have been made since 2003, the National Human Genome Research Institute (NHGRI) launched the '15 for 15' Celebration - unveiling 15 ways that genomics has and will continue to transform our world.

 The following people made significant contributions to reviewing and selecting the curated resources, reviewing the content, and/or sharing ideas and stories for this Celebration.
 We are grateful for their thoughtful contributions and informative feedback.

 Maria Araya, Sam Berendzen, Kathy Blazer, Laura Bonetta, John Butler, Kathy Calzone, Jen Carroll, Sam Chan, Liz Cohn, Shoumita Dasgupta, Thao Do, Paul Durst, Cindy Encarnacion, Josh Farr, Glen Fox, Marnie Gelbart, Ella Greene-Moton, Chris Gunter, Karen Hanson, Melinda Hutcheon, Chanda Jefferson, Kim Kaphingst, Sara Katsanis, Esther Kim, Neil Lamb, Joslynn Lee, Elissa Levin, Sylvia Mann, Laura McCormick, Robert Middleton, Pat Miller, Steve Murphy, Ed Napia, James O'Leary, Aniwaa Owusu-Obeng, Daphne Rickard, Kate Reed, Bryony Ruegg, Donia Slack, Michelle Smith, Debra Spielmaker, Louisa Stark, Fahina Tavake-Pasi, Joey Wilcox, Consuelo H. Wilkins, and Leisa Zigman.